 During this stage, the practitioners will attend in-class sessions in order to discuss, observe, reflect upon, share, and implement ideas and principles for ELT.
-The development of the class will frame the presentation of teaching concepts (based on needs), national policies, standards and DBAs (MEN, 2017) for EFL, and material design and implementation.
+The development of the class will frame the presentation of teaching concepts (based on needs), national policies and standards for EFL, and material design and implementation.

 The practitioners will:

-perform and share practical teaching activities in all skills and sub-skills based on theoretical input.

-keep a digital resource folder (portfolio) lesson plans, and written reflections. build ground rules for classroom sessions and the teaching practicum. work individually, in pairs, and in groups. observe and analyze videos of actual pre-service teachers.

-observe and analyze classes in real scenarios (In-service teacher in assigned group and as self-reflection as a teacher assistant).

-write reflective reports of classes observed. participate on oral presentations.
+- perform and share practical teaching activities in all skills and sub-skills based on theoretical input. - keep a resource folder (portfolio) for materials, lesson plans, and written reflections. - build ground rules for classroom sessions and the teaching practicum. - work individually, in pairs, and in groups. - observe and analyze videos of actual pre-service teachers. - observe and analyze classes in real scenarios (In-service teacher in assigned group and as self-reflection as a teacher assistant). - write reflective reports of classes observed. - participate on oral presentations.